Bingus-Development/StateX/README.md

 # StateX
-Aan open source state manager for Roblox
+An open source state manager for Roblox